jamesgrace-cloudinary/users_and_groups_to_csv/README.md

     - **API Secret** - replace the `abcdefghijklmnop` value from Account Settings > Account > Provisioning API Access.

-:warning: *Note that **this script requires access to Cloudinary's Provisioning API!** Please be certain that the requisite Provisioning API flags have been enabled and that the Provisioning API Keys have been generated prior to prior to executing against a production Cloudinary sub-account.*
+:warning: *Note that **this script requires access to Cloudinary's Provisioning API!** Please be certain that the requisite Provisioning API flags have been enabled and that the Provisioning API Keys have been generated prior to prior to executing against a production Cloudinary account.*